quic-s/quics/README.md

 ### 4. Save the history of file
 Server manages all histories of all files.
 The history file is saved to directory (e.g., .quics/sync/${root-directory-name}/history/*).
 If the user wants, a file can be replaced with a previous file history.

+> For more detail logic and implementation, please check [QUIC-S Docs](./docs/README.md)

 ## Getting Started

 ### 1. Docker